 OK, I accept that aerial is one of the more difficult words to spell, but here`s how NOT to do it :

 aeriel, aereal, aireal, aireil, airial, arial, areil, ariel, areal & ariael.

 grouped antennas.
 After all the main reason for going grouped is to maximise signal (and/or minimise acceptance angle), so surely an 18 element should be fitted in these circumstances !

-Whilst on the subject of "High Gain" aerials which aren`t, XB5 aerials ( = X Beam 5 bay) are not "High Gain" aerials and don`t let anyone tell you they are, see the proof .
+Whilst on the subject of "High Gain" aerials which aren`t actually high gain, XB5 aerials ( = X Beam 5 bay) are not "high gain" and don`t let anyone tell you they are, see the proof.
 Of course that is not to say they won`t work if you`re in a reasonable signal strength area (or just lucky), but, to be frank, when Log36s are available I don`t understand why anyone uses them.